sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 ## Using Custom Navigation Bar Styles

-The additional constructor `PersistentTabView.custom` is now gone, so you now can also use the main one.
-Also, in your `onItemSelected` function you dont need to call `setState` anymore, just call the `navBarConfig.onItemSelected` (either by passing the function to your navigation bar (like here) or by passing `navBarConfig` into your navigation bar (like in the example in the main Readme)):
+The additional constructor `PersistentTabView.custom` got removed, so you have to use the main one.
+Also, in your `onItemSelected` function you dont need to call `setState` anymore, just call the `navBarConfig.onItemSelected` (either by passing the function to your navigation bar (like in the example below) or by passing `navBarConfig` into your navigation bar ([like in the example above](#using-predefined-navigation-bar-styles))):

 <table>
 <tr>